gvwilson/sensibleadventures/shapers/story.md

 Smarty Leaf sighed.
 "Why do villains' plans always have phases?
 Why can't they just get on with it and do some evil?"

-## Notes

--   Use "they" as the only singular pronoun, rather than "he" or "she"
-    -   "If they wants to do it..." (singular form of verb)
--   Use "this" for bots, who refer to themselves as "this"